Exts and Vertex Operators: Proof of Theorem

 In equivariant cohomology, we may identify $\cF_{\C^2}$ with symmetric polynomials over $\Q[t_1,t_2]$ by requiring that $\lv\rang$ corresponds to $1$ and

 that is, the Nakajima operators become operators of multiplication by power-sum functions.
-It is known, see \cite{Vass,LQW_Jack} and also e.g.\ \cite{OP}, that the classes of fixed points then correspond to properly normalized Jack polynomials.
-Concretely, take a monomial ideal
+It is known, see \cite{LQW_Jack,Vass} and also e.g.\ \cite{OP}, that the classes of fixed points then correspond to properly normalized Jack polynomials.